DTC-Inc/authentik/README.md

 1. Navigate to `https://your-domain.com/if/flow/initial-setup/`
 2. Set a password for the default `akadmin` user
 3. Complete the initial configuration wizard

+**Multi-Tenancy Setup**: After initial setup, navigate to the Admin interface to create and configure additional tenants.
+Each tenant will have its own unique subdomain or path for isolated access.

 ## 📧 Email Configuration (Recommended)